 - Call Accident Claims today to start your claim or to get free, no-obligation advice.

 Unfortunately, many different types of injuries could be caused due to a cycling accident.
-In some cases, a cycling accident could be a blameless turn of events.
-However, if you happen to be involved in a cycling accident due to another’s fault, you could have grounds to seek compensation.
+In some cases, a cycling road traffic accident could be a blameless turn of events.
+However, if you happen to be involved in an accident involving a bicycle due to another’s fault, you could have grounds to seek compensation.
 You may also have grounds to claim if someone you love has suffered a fatal accident.

-Within the guide, you will find all of the details you need regarding claiming, including plenty of bicycle accident claim tips, as well as further information on specific accidents, such as securing knocked off bike by car compensation.
+Within the guide, you will find all of the details you need regarding claiming, including plenty of direction in making bicycle accident claims, as well as further information on specific accidents, such as securing knocked off bike by car compensation.
 Throughout this guide, we aim to answer the following questions: